SHOWING 1 - 1 OF 1 RESULTS

 Policies and rules for shipping pets vary at each installation.
 It’s important to understand the regulations, prohibitions and laws at your new installation before moving with a pet.
 Below, you’ll find installation-specific details for registering, boarding and transporting your pet.

-All dogs must have the Bordatella vaccine about 14 days before admittance, as well as rabies and DHLPP.
-Cats need rabies vaccine and FVRCP.
+All dogs must have the Bordetella vaccine about 14 days before admittance, as well as rabies and distemper, hepatitis, parainfluenza and parvovirus vaccines.
+Cats need a rabies vaccine and the feline viral rhinotracheitis, calicivirus, panleukopenia vaccine.
 Owners must show proof of the vaccinations.
 Kennels also check for fleas upon registering the pet.

 There are no pet quarantines in California.